NMillard/learnings/csharp best practices.md

 - Domain
 - Application (with separation of e.g. front-end client, WebAPI, MessageQueue deamon, etc.)

+Folder structure may look like this:
+Root
+- src/projects
+- tests/test projects

 # Exception handling
 Only throw exceptions if something truely exceptional happend